dimitry-lzs/hciWeb/documents/userManual.md

 ### Engaging in Camping's activities
 In this page you can get informed about all the `upcoming-scheduled activities` in the camping.
 For each activity you can see what it is about. the place time it will take place, and until the deadline upon which the admission period ends.

 To actively take part into an activity you have to **get your admission**.
-To do so, simply click the `green button` under activities info.
-If you have already applied for an activity, this button will be yellow so you know you have already taken admission.
+To do so, simply click the green `Participate` button under activities info.

+**Notice:** If you have already applied for an activity, this button will be yellow so you know you have already taken admission.

 <img src='./screenshots/Activities.png' width=60% style='border: 1px solid black;'>